Skip to main content

 • Be careful not to get any paint or other materials on any plants, including grass, or on paths or structures.
 Do not dump paint, water, or other materials onto the ground, including grass or gutters, or into any sinks at the Gardens.
 Any small materials you drop must be picked up and removed from the garden.

-Registration is not required for these visits, but you must follow all of our group visit policies.
+Duke Gardens does not require registration for these visits, but you must follow all of our group visit policies.
 Some highlighted policies are:

 • Duke Gardens is open daily from 8 a.m. to sunset.
 Your visit must happen during this time, including any aspects before and after the gathering itself.